-Speeches That Changed Canada (spring 2018)
+Speeches That Changed Canada (April 2018)

-In this new book author and former MP Dennis Gruending has chosen dramatic speeches from 11 of Canada’s finest political orators, beginning with John A. Macdonald arguing Confederation into being in 1865 and ending with Pierre Trudeau’s ‘No’ to Quebec separatism during the 1980 referendum campaign.
-The book also contains Louis Riel’s speech to the jury; Wilfrid Laurier’s warning the Catholic clergy to stay out of politics; Nellie McClung’s demand that women receive the vote; Agnes Macphail’s call for both political reforms and the full equality of women; Arthur Meighen’s divisive speech on military conscription; Richard Bennet’s attempt to give Canada a new deal during the Depression; Tommy Douglas introducing Medicare; Lester Pearson’s epic debates with John Diefenbaker over a new flag for Canada; and Chief Joseph Gosnell’s powerful address in favour of the Nisga’a Treaty.
+In this new book author and former MP Dennis Gruending has chosen dramatic speeches from 11 of Canada’s finest political orators, beginning with John A. Macdonald arguing Confederation into being in 1865, and ending with Pierre Trudeau’s ‘No’ to Quebec separatism during the 1980 referendum campaign.
+The book also contains Louis Riel’s speech to the jury; Wilfrid Laurier’s warning the Catholic clergy to stay out of politics; Nellie McClung’s demand that women receive the vote; Agnes Macphail’s call for political reforms and the full equality of women; Arthur Meighen’s divisive speech on military conscription; Richard Bennett’s attempt to give Canada a new deal during the Depression; Tommy Douglas introducing Medicare; Lester Pearson’s epic debates with John Diefenbaker over a new flag for Canada; and Chief Joseph Gosnell’s powerful address in favour of the Nisga’a Treaty.

 Speeches That Changed Canada spans 130 years following Confederation and it will be a welcome companion to anyone interested in Canadian history, politics, literature and rhetoric.
 It will also be a useful source and guide for those who write speeches or deliver them, and for those who hear, analyze and compare them.